Senior Research Associate

 Ed.D. in Higher Education: University of Pennsylvania

-Virginia R. Hunter joined RFA as a Research Associate at RFA where she conducts postsecondary policy evaluations and qualitative research.
+Virginia R. Hunter is a Research Associate at RFA where she conducts postsecondary policy evaluations and qualitative research.
 At RFA she leads or contributes to numerous multi-state studies designed to provide higher education policy makers and practitioners with critical information needed to guide decision making to improve policy and student success.
 Past studies focused on policies and topics such as outcomes-based funding, free college/promise programs, guided pathways, multiple measures for student placement, and state-level quality assurance and improvement efforts.
 Her skills include research design, grant writing, qualitative data collection and analysis, theory of change development, and strategic planning support.
-Independently of RFA, Ginger serves as a research affiliate of the Penn Center for Minority Serving Institutions, conducting research on Tribal Colleges and Universities, and MSIs in the Southwest.
-Prior to joining RFA, she was a program coordinator for Penn’s Executive Doctorate in Higher Education Management, an accelerated doctoral program for senior leaders in higher education.
+Independently of RFA, Ginger serves as a research affiliate of the Center for Minority Serving Institutions, conducting research on Tribal Colleges and Universities, and MSIs in the Southwest.
+Prior to joining RFA she was a program coordinator for Penn’s Executive Doctorate in Higher Education Management, an accelerated doctoral program for senior leaders in higher education.
 Ginger also previously served as a lecturer and costume shop manager for New Mexico State University’s Theatre Arts Department.
-She received a bachelor’s and master’s degree from the University of New Mexico, and is currently completing her Ed.D. at the University of Pennsylvania, where her dissertation research examined how state and federal finance policies impact the student experience at minority serving institutions.
+She received a bachelor and master’s degree from the University of New Mexico, and an Ed.D. in higher education at the University of Pennsylvania, where her dissertation research examined how state and federal finance policies impact the student experience at minority serving institutions.